Skip to content

 Parameters:

-directory (str): The path to the directory to clean.
-Defaults to the
+directory (str, optional): The path to the directory to clean.
+If :obj:`None`, the function The path to the directory to clean.
+If :obj:`None`, the function

 """